-Some graduate level courses completed to fulfill PhD requirements (Group A, B, C or D) may also be counted towards "General Requirements" upon written approval from the DGS.
+Some graduate level courses completed to fulfill PhD requirements (Group A, B, C or D) may also be counted towards "EPS Foundation Requirements" upon request and written approval from the DGS.

 Students need to pass their qualifying examination to advance to PhD candidacy.
 See the Qualifying Examination section for information.
 In addition, a dissertation under the direction of a faculty member and approved by a dissertation committee appointed by the DGS is a requirement of the degree.
 See the Final Examination section for information.